domonkoss/ceudsd/seminar/4-nosql/README.md

 [In SQL would be something like this:
 `SELECT year FROM nycflights`]

-The first query, but requesting only the fields starting with “d”:
+Same as the first query, but requesting only the fields starting with “d”:
 ```
 http://ceudsd.net:8081/solr/dsdcore/select?q=*:*&fl=d*
 ```